MidnightDrifter/CS541Project1-2016/CS541-framework/README.txt

 Proj 3 - No special features.
 Light distance set to 200.
 I do recommend moving / shifting the light so that it's a bit higher in the sky--as is, it's very low and at a very shallow angle to the scene.

-Proj 4 = Toggle reflection with the 'R' key
+Proj 4 = Toggle reflection with the 'R' key.
+Mitigated the ring as best I could, still not 100% gone, though.